 This quick reference is continually growing.
 Refer to it often if you need a quick definition to a new word you come across.

 If you don't see it here then let's make sure it gets added for all to learn.
-I invite you to contact me and make me aware.
+We invite you to contact us to add any jewelry jargon that needs to be added.

 - AB [aurora borealis] - an iridescent coating on beads to enhance colors, light and texture creating a rainbow effect.

-- Bead - a component made of a variety of materials with a hole drilled through it.
+- Bead - A human-made component of various materials with a drilled hole.

 - Beading Board - A pre-shaped plastic rectangular board with grooved channels that assist laying out jewelry patterns providing small compartments to hold the additional jewelry making supplies.